meganclapinski25/ecommerce-tutorial/P08-Displaying-Cart-In-Console/readme.md

----
-title: "Displaying Cart In Console"
+# Displaying Cart In Console
-slug: displaying-cart-in-console
----

 In this chapter there will be 3 videos that will guide you in: